dstroot/macOS-setup/index.md

   - [Iterm2-color-schemes](http://iterm2colorschemes.com/)
   - Font: Source Code Pro Light

-- **Editor: Atom** as our code editor.
-Your settings, packages, etc. will all be backed up by Mackup.
-Lately I have been using VSC and I am getting used to it.
-So my editor may change in the future.
+- **Editor: Visual Studio Code** as our code editor.
+[VSCcode](https://code.visualstudio.com/) replaced Atom as my main editor.

-- **Tool Version Management: n and rbenv**.
-Manage your Ruby and Node versions:
+- **Tool Version Management: n**.
+Manage Node versions:

   - [n](https://github.com/tj/n) for node (other possibilities: NVM)
-  - [rbenv](https://github.com/sstephenson/rbenv) for [Ruby](https://www.ruby-lang.org/en/) (Other possibilities: RVM)  NOTE: I haven't done any Ruby development in years so this is going away at some point.

 - **Package Management: Homebrew, npm/yarn, pip**.
 Homebrew is a community-driven package installer and an essential tool for every hacker's toolkit.
 Homebrew automates the setup, compiling and linking of binaries.
 It also makes updating and uninstalling binaries a breeze.
+It will be automatically installed by Strap above.
 Resources:

   - [About Homebrew](http://mac.tutsplus.com/tutorials/terminal/homebrew-demystified-os-xs-ultimate-package-manager/)